cadensstudio/harbor/README.md

 ### Deployment

 This worker can be deployed to your Cloudflare environment by running `npm run deploy`.
+Make sure you set the `API_KEY` secret value on your deployed worker by running `npx wrangler secret put <KEY>`.

 ## Usage